|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 - Saalt Cup

-Your Guide to the Best Menstrual Cup Brands in the World
+Your Guide to the Best Brands in the World

-If you’re looking for the best menstrual cup brands in the world, you’ve come to the right place!
-We’re going to preview our top seven menstrual cup brands here at Reusable Menstrual Cups.
+If you’re looking for the best menstrual cup in the world, you’ve come to the right place!
+We’re going to preview our top seven and offer some advice for choosing the right one for you.

-In the period cup world, there are two basic kinds of menstrual cups: The good ones that are made by reputable companies, and the very cheap ones from China.
+In the period cup world, there are two basic kinds: The good ones that are made by reputable companies, and the very cheap ones from China.

 Good Menstrual Cups

-There are some top-quality menstrual cups from reputable companies that have been around a long time.
-These cups are usually manufactured in North America or Europe (see: North American Manufactured Menstrual Cups, or European Menstrual Cups) from the highest-quality medical grade silicone.
+There are some top-quality cups from reputable companies that have been around a long time.
+These cups are usually manufactured in North America or Europe (see: North American Manufactured Cups, or European Cups) from top quality silicone.

-These top-quality menstrual cup brands are reasonably priced at around $20-40 and should last you at least a couple of years, if not far longer (see: How Long can I Use a Menstrual Cup?).
+These top-quality menstrual cup brands are reasonably priced at around $20-40 and should last you at least a couple of years, if not far longer.

 What should you look for in a menstrual cup?
 Here are a few things to watch for if you want to buy a top-quality menstrual cup brand: